ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

 * Step 1: The user/system calls Deployment Manager (DM) passing the template as input, in this initial step the account in use is the user/system identity.
 * Step 2: DM parses the input (among other things) and then triggers the actions specified in the template to create or update the resources.
-* Step 3: The DM service executes the template actoin using it's own service account identity
+* Step 3: The DM service executes the template action using it's own service account identity
 * Step 4: The resources API respond to DM with the status of the operation and DM responds back to the user.